History of orienteering

 The history of orienteering begins in the late 19th century in Sweden, where it originated as military training.
-Over the course of the late 19th and early 20th century, orienteering emerged first as a military competition in Nordic countries and then as a mass participation sport, before becoming a competitive sport with an international governing body.
+Over the course of the late 19th and early 20th centuries, orienteering emerged first as a military competition in Nordic countries and then as a mass participation sport, before becoming a competitive sport with an international governing body.

 Military exercise

 The actual term "orienteering" (Swedish: orientering) was first used in 1886 at the Swedish Military Academy Karlberg and meant the crossing of unknown land with the aid of a map and a compass.
 The competitive sport began when the first competition was held for Swedish military officers on 28 May 1893 at the yearly games of the Stockholm garrison.
 The first civilian competition, in Norway on 31 October 1897, was sponsored by the Tjalve Sports Club and held near Oslo.
 The course was long by modern standards, at 19.5 km, on which only three controls were placed.
 The competition was won by Peder Fossum in a time of 1 hour, 47 minutes, and 7 seconds.
 The first public orienteering competition in Sweden was held in 1901.